 It’s a lot of information.
 But don’t worry!
 We’ll break it into convenient sections so you can follow along with ease.
 From understanding just where your data is going to diving deep into the phone and app settings, when you’re done with this guide, you should have no more problems with surprise overages.

 Related Guide: How Much Smartphone Data Do I Need?

-Before you can start saving data, the first thing you’ll want to do is figure out exactly where your data is going.
+Before you can start saving data, the first thing you’ll want to do is figure out the apps using it.

 There are a three main ways to monitor your bandwidth usage: